What’s up World Changer??

 Here’s what my current routine is:

--Make my bed. (watch this amazing video on why to implement this)
+- Make my bed. (watch this amazing video on why to use this)

--Drink my Morning Cocktail (apple cider vinegar, fresh lemon juice, cayenne pepper, and turmeric) mixed in alkaline water.
+- Drink my Forse Cocktail (apple cider vinegar, fresh lemon juice, cayenne pepper, and turmeric) mixed in alkaline water.

--Make my bulletproof coffee. (read this article to find out more about it)
+- Make my bulletproof coffee. (read this article for more info)